-It’s normal for children to feel worried or anxious from time to time – such as when they’re starting school or nursery, or moving to a new area.
+It’s normal for children to feel worried or anxious occasionally – such as when they’re starting school or nursery or moving to a new area.

 But for some children, anxiety affects their behaviour and thoughts every day, interfering with their school, home and social life.